Meet the expert: Exploring commerce with Debbie Jeffery

 Debbie's teaching approach

-The highly innovative Associate Lecturer in accounting at the UQ Business School and Fellow of the Higher Education Academy isn’t afraid to go above and beyond the call of duty to ensure her classes are engaging, enjoyable and educational.
+The highly innovative lecturer in accounting at the UQ Business School and Fellow of the Higher Education Academy isn’t afraid to go above and beyond the call of duty to ensure her classes are engaging, enjoyable and educational.